mohaids/instagram-to-discord-notifier/docs/mandatory-manual.md

 ```

 <details>
-<summary>Click here for more information on how to resolve the issue where installing chrome is proving troublesome</summary>
+<summary>Click here for more information on how to resolve the issue where installing Chrome is proving troublesome</summary>

 Run the following commands:
 ```bash